2022 United States House of Representatives elections in Washington: Results

+By county

 District 8

 Before redistricting, the 8th district encompassed the eastern suburbs of Seattle including Sammamish, Maple Valley, Covington, Hobart, Issaquah, and Auburn and stretched into rural central Washington, including Chelan County and Kittitas County, as well as taking in eastern Pierce County.
-The incumbent is Democrat Kim Schrier, who has represented the 8th district since 2019.
-Schrier was most recently re-elected in 2022 garnering 53.4% of the vote in the general election.
+The incumbent was Democrat Kim Schrier, who had represented the 8th district since 2019.
+Schrier was re-elected, garnering 53.4% of the vote in the general election.